 Many of our students will lead lifelong careers as advocates for social justice.
-We understand that the the first steps on this career path are challenging, and our staff is committed to helping our students succeed.
+The first steps on this career path are challenging, and Penn Law is committed to helping our students succeed.
 Our support includes connecting students to current practitioners and educating students about the many kinds of employers and substantive areas of law within the public interest community.

 We also assist recent graduates by funding a number of public interest fellowships.
 Each fellowship pays for one graduate to work for a year as an attorney at a sponsoring public interest organization.
 Our fellowships help recent graduates earn experience as practicing attorneys and build the foundations of a long career as a public interest lawyer.